 This Thai Butternut Squash Curry is pretty much my ideal meal.
 It’s weeknight and meal-prep friendly, healthy, and positively packed with big flavors.
 Oh, and it gets even better the next day after the components have time to meld.

-While butternut squash curry and chickpeas are not traditional in Thai cuisine, I’ve combined them into this hybrid/fusion dish to bring you everything I love about Thai curries with a few of my favorite ingredients.
+While butternut squash curry and chickpeas are not traditional in Thai cuisine, I’ve combined them into this hybrid/fusion dish to bring you everything I love about Thai curries in a wonderfully balanced dish you’ll eat again and again.
 I think the result is fantastic, and hope you’ll love it too!

 And if you’re in the mood for even more curry, check out my Vegan Red Lentil Curry!

 Easy but gourmet: This curry is easy to make, not complicated, and can be made in 45 minutes (if you use pre-chopped squash) with less than 15 minutes of prep time.
 But, it also delivers gourmet flavors and is special enough to serve to guests.

 Maximal flavor: Packed with the flavors of ginger, garlic, chili peppers, and lemongrass, this dish evokes the incredibly fragrant, aromatic curries I happily devoured in Thailand.
 More on that in the next section.

 Indulgent yet healthy: This curry is oh-so-creamy and tastes decadent.
 But it’s also really nourishing and packed with antioxidants, protein, and fiber, thanks to a garlic-ginger duo, a plentiful amount of chickpeas and butternut squash, and a helping hand from baby greens.

 Meal prep-friendly: This dish makes excellent leftovers and will stay good in your fridge for 4-5 days and freezes well too.